One Tank Travels: Scott and Keo

 Exhibits in the museum focus on the era when equipment was mule and man-powered.
 They are designed to explain the entire process of growing cotton, from the preparation of the field to the final step at the gin.

 If you are hungry, Seaton's Scott Place in town is known for their barbecue and onion rings and other fare.
 Next door is the Curve Market that you can check out.

 There are other notable sights in Scott.
 Not to be deterred by a dirt road, a visit to Marlsgate is worth the trek.
 It was the original old Dortch Plantation, built by a prominent farming family.
 Located on the shores of Bearskin Lake, the stately home is open only for group tours and special occasions such as weddings, receptions and luncheons.
 But it's worth a drive-by just to get a view what was once one of the major plantations in Arkansas.

 Going back the same route to Ark.
 165 and Scott, continue south.
-On the right is an oddity for this region, an uplifting in the otherwise flat terrain known as Toltec Mounds.
+On the right is an oddity for this region, an uplifting in the otherwise flat terrain known as Plum Bayou Mounds Archeological State Park, formerly Toltec Mounds Archeological State Park.
 The state park that incorporates these ancient mounds and the Plum Bayou culture that inhabited the site from 650-1050 A.D. is a well worth stop.

 After leaving Toltec, continue on U.S. 165, highlighted by groves of pecan trees and huge antebellum-style homes.
 Past the intersection with Ark.
 15, downtown Keo is on the right.